stevearc/pypicloud/doc/topics/configuration.rst

 ~~~~~~~~~~~~~~~~
 **Argument:** string, optional

-A dotted path to a subclass of :class:`~pypicloud.storage.IStorage`.
+A dotted path to a subclass of :class:`~pypicloud.storage.base.IStorage`.
 The
-default is :class:`~pypicloud.storage.FileStorage`.
+default is :class:`~pypicloud.storage.files.FileStorage`.
 Each storage option may
 have additional configuration options.
 Documentation for the built-in storage
 backends can be found at :ref:`storage`.